Zhengro/stylegan2/README.md

 ### Troubleshooting

-1. If it throws the error when running one of the following script:
+1. If it throws the following error when running scripts in [Usage](https://github.com/Zhengro/stylegan2#usage):

    `tensorflow.python.framework.errors_impl.NotFoundError: /stylegan2/dnnlib/tflib/_cudacache/fused_bias_act_17c8f8342cd479bd10932d2c3c12c42c.so: undefined symbol:    _ZN10tensorflow12OpDefBuilder6OutputESs`

    Open [custom_ops.py](https://github.com/Zhengro/stylegan2/blob/master/dnnlib/tflib/custom_ops.py), find "--compiler-options \'-fPIC -D_GLIBCXX_USE_CXX11_ABI=0" and change it to "--compiler-options \'-fPIC -D_GLIBCXX_USE_CXX11_ABI=1"

 2. It is a common problem that the first inference on Tensorflow is very slow, which means the time used to generate the first image is much longer than the sequential ones (See [Example of image generation](https://github.com/Zhengro/stylegan2#usage)).
 To handle this (when integrating stylegan2 into the GUI), we can deliberately generate a dummy image during the initialization phase (right after loading the model) as a warm-up.